 Few people stumble into fly fishing as a hobby.
-More often than not, it is introduced to us from a mentor who imparts not just fly fishing skills but the passion for this timeless pursuit.
+Usually, a mentor introduces it to us.
+They impart not just fly fishing skills but also the passion for this timeless pursuit.
 I am fortunate to have been guided into this world by someone who saw fly fishing as more than just casting flies to feeding fish – it was a philosophy, a connection to nature, and a framework for a happy life.

 The Marlboro Man

-In the world of fly fishing, the bonds we form and the memories we create are often as profound as the pristine rivers we cast upon.
+In the world of fly fishing, the bonds we form are often profound.
+The memories we create are as significant as the pristine rivers we cast upon.
 For me, that journey began under the guidance of a man who seemed straight out of a Marlboro ad in a magazine – my Uncle Don.
 His rugged stature was earned during his career as a US Steel mill rigger.

 As a resident of suburban Philadelphia, he was often mistaken for the legendary Phillies third baseman, Mike Schmidt.
 Yet, his rugged exterior concealed a passion for fly fishing that would eventually shape my life as an angler.